Back in the first part

 Access the dashboard by accessing the device either via clicking the public URL link in the dashboard or by browsing to the local IP address of the device.

-By default, the dashboard block adds all the data it receives from TTN to a dashboard called
+By default, the dashboard block adds all the data it receives from TTS to a dashboard called

 External Http Listener; it’s shown above under ‘Manage dashboards’ accessible via the dashboards menu on the left-hand menu.